-Take your time exploring the castle and the surrounding area.
+Tourists can find magnificent Akershus Castle on top of Oslofjord river.
+The Akershus Fortress was built by Håkon V in the late 13th century.
+It is good to take your time exploring this Oslo sightseeing area and the surrounding river nearby.
 In this area you can find the Norwegian Museum of Resistance.
 Therefore, prepare yourself to visit this museum as well.

 Spend a few hours in this area to learn more about the German occupation in years 1940 and 1945.
 If you still have enough energy to explore further, head to the Norwegian Armed Forces Museum in Old Arsenal.
 The museum displays weapons and items depicting the history of the Norwegian Armed Forces and its resistance to enemies.

 The Oslo Cathedral has been rebuilt over and over again throughout history.
 Notable features of this church include the main entrance with bronze doors and the ceiling painted by H. L. Mohr.
 You have to make sure you visit the Oslo market as well since it is one of main Oslo tourist attractions here.
 This charming hall currently houses galleries, cafes as well as antiques stores.

 Oslo City Hall or Rådhuset is undoubtedly one of the biggest Oslo sightseeing locations.
 This beautiful square building is made of brick and concrete and designed by Arnstein Arneberg and Poulson.
 In fact, this large hall has two towers, one of which is has a large clock.
 One of the towers also includes 38 bells that you can here them ringing from the port area.
 Along with its fascinating view of statues and prominent motifs, the interiors are also worth a visit because of the watercolor paintings by famous Norwegian artists.